 In 1998, Jason Altom, a 27-year old doctoral student from Harvard took his own life after the stresses of graduate school were seemingly too much.
 In response to Jason Altom’s tragic story, Grad Resources set out to address the extreme points of despair many graduate students face, leading the organization to launch the National Grad Crisis Line in 1999 in addition to our online articles and services.
-Today, the Crisis Line receives hundreds of calls every month.
+Today, the Crisis Line, managed by the Kristin Brooks Hope Center, receives hundreds of calls every month.
 Graduate student organizations promote the resource on campuses across the nation.
 Likewise, mental health offices and graduate student services continue to make their students aware of the Crisis Line to their student bodies.

 Students Studying Abroad